Aryza23/9Anime/README.md

 # 9Anime

-The Sraped Sorce code of One of the leading Anime Steraming Site
+The Scraped Source code of One of the leading Anime Steraming Site

 ### Installation options